Littlemore Priory scandals

 William Atwater, the Bishop of Lincoln, (Note: Until 1541, the diocese of Lincoln was the largest in England, and covered, as well as Lincolnshire itself, the counties of Bedford, Buckingham, Huntingdon, Leicester, Northampton, Oxford and Rutland.) launched an investigation into the rumours of the nuns' irregular lifestyle.
 Trouble continued, however, and in a subsequent inquiry the bishop heard complaints from both the prioress and the nuns, who made accusations against each other.
 Wells was summoned to the bishop's court in Lincoln to face charges of corruption and incontinence which eventually led to her being dismissed from office.
 The end of the affair is unknown, as records have not survived.
 Historians consider it likely it was behaviour such as was found at Littlemore that encouraged Cardinal Wolsey's suppression of it, and a number of houses, in an attempt to improve the image of the church in England during the early 1520s.
 Wells, still acting prioress at its closure, received a life pension; the house became a farmstead and was gradually pulled down.
 One original building remained in the 21st century.

 Background

+A certain monk of Rievaulx who is a student at Oxford and is of the Cistercian order has common and often access to the priory, eating and drinking with the prioress and spending the night therein sometimes for three, sometimes for four days on end.